saltstack/salt-enhancement-proposals/inclusive-language.md

 While we share a strong desire to adhere to inclusive language, we should not break user installs.
-We feel that if this initiative were to create added and onerous work, confusion, and/or frustration for our users then it could backfire in the overall intent to create a move understanding and peaceful world.
+We feel that if this initiative were to create added and onerous work, confusion, and/or frustration for our users then it could backfire in the overall intent to create a more understanding and peaceful world.
 This means that standard deprecation paths will be adhered to for changes and the impact of a change will need to be carefully considered.